modeckrus/upgrader_modeck/README.md

 versions of this app will be forced to update to the current version.

-After the app containing this text has been submitted for review, approved, and released on the app store, the version number will be visible to the upgrader package.
+After the app containing this text has been submitted for review, approved, and released on the app store, the version number will be visible to the upgrader_modeck package.
 When the minimum app version is updated in the future, all previously installed apps with this package (version 3.9.0+) will recognize and honor that value.